NOAA-GFDL/FMScoupler/CONTRIBUTING.md

 [GitHub fork-pull request workflow](https://guides.github.com/activities/forking/) workflow, briefly described in the [Quick Start Workflow](#quick-start-workflow) section.

+Any changes that are required for a PR in the FMScoupler should be linked.
+Merges should take place downstream first in order to ensure new dependencies are available.
+Changes made to componenet models that change calls in the FMScoupler must include changes to corresponding null/data models in order to maintain the automated build tests.

 Please keep the changes in a single pull to be as small as possible to help reviewer(s) quickly evaluate changes.
 If you do have a large update, try to